0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

     cd miden-client
     ```

 2. Build and install the client using cargo:

       ```shell
       cargo install miden-client --features testing,concurrent
       ```
-      You can now use the `miden-client` command.
+      You can now use the `miden-client --version` command, and you should see `Miden 0.2.1`

 3. Initialize the client.
 This creates the `miden-client.toml` file line-by-line.